 Pachanoi’s origins in the Andes mountains enable the species to withstand far lower temperatures than can many other cacti and it’s consequently easy to grow indoors and outdoors in most areas.
 Averaging around twelve inches of new growth per year in an ideal climate, pachanoi can be propagated from seed or cuttings, requiring fertile, free-draining soil and regular watering.

 Grown organically from seed in sunny Spain!
-Shipped from Spain and the UK
+Shipped from Spain

 We regret that we cannot sell live plants to customers outside of the European Union